-Discussion Standards: You need to decide whether you want the participants to cater to specific questions or include other general ideas.
+Discussion Standards: You must decide whether you want the participants to cater to specific questions or include other general ideas.

-Number of Sessions: You may conduct one or more session according to the depth of answers you are looking for.
+Number of Sessions: You may conduct one or more sessions according to the depth of answers you are looking for.

 Number of Groups: You may decide to hold multiple focus groups, each of different categories like age, gender, health status, income status, etc.

 Participant Quantity: The average number of focus group participants is 6-10.
 However, you may choose a smaller or larger group.